jsmcnair/blog/content/planning-a-homelab.md

 ## Preamble

-Home labs are quite common among tech people but I've never really felt the need until recently.
 As an engineer working on cloud infrastructure, the cloud has been my playground.
-In work I have quite a lot of freedom to explore and experiment with new technologies.
+In work I have quite a lot of freedom to explore and experiment with new technologies, but the technology has stabilised and I'm finding I still want to explore new tools, technologies and ways of working.

-I've got a new solar installation coming up and there are some automation activities that I'd like explore using [HomeAssistant](https://www.home-assistant.io/).
-Additionally, it would be nice to have somewhere to explore new technologies that don't make sense in my work environment.
+The cloud is great but it can be expensive for small requirements.
+There are a lot of free resources available but these vary by provider and the Kubernetes offerings can be limited.
+With the envinronment I'm planning to build there is an up-front cost for hardware procurement, but the design allows me to create a handful small virtual clusters

-Recently I skimmed a YouTube video that suggested a home lab being a great way of showcasing your skills to potential employers, and a decent portfolio of work is definitely something I'm lacking.
+, which would otherwise be cost-prohibitive with managed Kubernetes offerings.

 ## Technologies

-These choices are largely based on what I know already but with some new pieces in areas I'm less familiar with.
-The whole point of the experimental clusters is to try out new things and develop it over time.
-This is just the starting point, based on my initial research of what makes sense for this particular setup.
+Running self-hosted Kubernetes is something I've not needed to do in a while, so it's interesting to explore some of the servics I'll need to provide a similar level of functionality that I have available in the cloud, particularly with regard to the Kubernetes distribution, networking and storage.

 * **Operating System** - Talos Linux
 * **Kubernetes** - Talos